nluu175/backlog-server/README.md

 ## TODO:

-- Write a route to refresh steam info? (/refresh)
 - Add transaction
-- Add favourite to a backlog

 - Suggest game to play (in library)
 - Suggest game to buy?

 - User can add friend

-- User login/signup
+- Add games suggestion

 - Refactor
   > - serializers.py
   > - models.py

+## Instructions

+- Please run the import data command to import all the game genres